List of capoeira techniques: Ginga

 The main purpose is not dancing but rather to prepare the body for any number of movements such as evading, feinting, or delivering attacks while continuously shifting stances and thus providing confusion.
-The ginga places the capoeirista in constant motion, making them a frustrating target for a forward-advancing opponent,.
+The ginga places the capoeirista in constant motion, making them a frustrating target for a forward-advancing opponent.
 The ginga also allows the capoeirista to continuously maintain enough torque to use in a strike while providing a synchronization of arm movement to avoid and slip under attacks.
 The ginga is not static, so its speed is usually determined by the toque or rhythm dictated by the bateria.

 Capoeira Angola and capoeira regional both have distinctive versions of this movement.
 In Capoeira Angola, the ginga is more expressive and individualistic, while in Capoeira Regional the ginga has a more structured and defensive look.
 Most Capoeira regional academies teach the ginga in the same way until the student advances to a certain level and begins to develop their own expressive and comfortable way of using it.

-Cadeira/Paralelo

-The cadeira or paralelo is a low squat that shares many similarities with the horse stance found in Eastern martial arts.
-One arm protects the face while the other is extended out protecting the torso.
-Every time a capoeirista brings his feet parallel during a ginga, they enter this position.